fredericorecsky/fredericorecsky.github.io/resume.md

 #### Developer

 August 2015 - Present, Amsterdam Area, Netherlands

-##### PPC team ( pay per click /ads team )
+##### PPC team

-Booking is one of the biggest online marketing advertiser and on the ppc team we take care of the communication with the search providers and the data processing of the results and reports.
+Booking is one of the biggest online marketing advertisers and on the PPC team we take care of the communication with the search providers and the processing of the results and data reports.

-* Integration and Data Processing from PPC ads
+* Integration and Data Processing for ads:
     - Google Ads
     - Apple Ads
-* Integration of on premise system with google cloud infrastructure
+* Integration of on-premise system with google cloud platform
 * Infrastructure of the software and tools used with ppc/ads bidding systems
 * Tools for managing marketing campaigns on google using Google Ads API
-* Migrated the update process of ads to a distributed system using Redis and Perl
+* Migrated and updated the system to process of ads using a distributed system

 ##### Core Infrastructure Team